Libya’s stability at greater risk after deadly militia clashes, turmoil in Niger and Sudan, UN says

 Bathily confirmed that Wagner mercenaries are in Libya but said the U.N. has no information on the size of its presence or equipment.

-In late March, he said, after visiting visited Sudan, Chad and Niger he was optimistic they would withdraw their fighters and mercenaries from Libya.
-But two weeks later, he noted, fighting erupted between rival generals in Sudan and last month the head of Niger’s presidential guard outsted the presidentd.
+In late March, he said, after visiting Sudan, Chad and Niger he was optimistic they would withdraw their fighters and mercenaries from Libya.
+But two weeks later, he noted, fighting erupted between rival generals in Sudan and last month the head of Niger’s presidential guard ousted the president.

 Bathily said Libya’s border with Sudan has been open to armed groups, mercenaries and gang leaders dealing in illegal migration, illegal mining, drug trafficking and other criminal activities.
 But so far, he said, there hasn’t been a big influx of Sudanese refugees to Libya.